What to expect after a thorough bed bug heat treatment

 Contents of chests and blankets laid out to maximize heat penetration.

 No games or gimmicks.
 No spray, hope, and pray you got all the bed bugs.
 GreenTech Heat has the best single-day heat treatment solution available anywhere for killing 100% of bed bugs and their eggs.
 So how could Ben be confident he got a 100% kill?
 How can he be confident with every bed bug heat job?
 He has...

 - the best bed bug heat equipment.

 No other bed bug heat solution can match the results you will achieve with GreenTech Heat equipment and comprehensive training— and Ben is proof of this every day.

 For pest control operators, property management, dorms, housing authorities, senior housing, restaurants, airlines, and apartment owners, GreenTech Heat technology is 100% effective for bed bugs, cockroaches, and all other insects.
 Heat is an effective tool to drive market share, increase profits, and improve customer satisfaction.
 Our certified training lets you do it right and do it safely the first time, reducing call-backs.
 Heat safely kills insects and microbes everywhere they may be found in a single one-day treatment.
-Call us at 888-699-3944 or visit the online store to buy the bed bug heater to get started with heat today.
+Call us at 888-699-3944.
+We have bed bug heaters for sale to get started with heat today.